ashawkey/JLGCN/readme.md

 Pytorch implementation of the paper [Joint Learning of Graph Representation and Node Features in Graph Convolutional Neural Networks](https://arxiv.org/abs/1909.04931).

 ### Data
-We provide the Citeseer, Cora and Pubmed dataset provided by [Planetoid](https://github.com/kimiyoung/planetoid).
+We provide the Citeseer, Cora and Pubmed dataset and use the split provided by [Planetoid](https://github.com/kimiyoung/planetoid).

 ### Requirements
 * pytorch